Classic Japan Autumn Tour

-A welcome dinner will be held and we’ll discuss the photography and activities we will undertake in Tokyo over the next few days.
+A welcome dinner will be held and we’ll discuss the photography and activities we will undertake in Tokyo over the next two days.

 We finish off our day at Tokyo Skytree, the second-tallest structure in the world and tallest in Asia at 634m!
 There are amazing views to be had and fantastic opportunities to capture the Tokyo cityscape literally beneath you as the sun sets and the night lights illuminate the city.

-A morning visit to Showa Memorial Park, one of the largest parks in Tokyo and a fantastic autumn colours location.
+A morning visit to Showa Memorial Park, one of the largest parks in Tokyo and a fantastic location for autumn colours.
 The highlight here are the ginkgo trees, including a beautiful ginkgo avenue.

 Accom: Lake Kawaguchi

-We depart Lake Kawaguchi in the late afternoon and make our way down to Okayama.
+We depart Lake Kawaguchi in the afternoon and make our way down to Himeji.

-We bid farewell to Okayama in the morning and head to Himeji to visit one of Japan's most famous buildings, Himeji Castle.
+An early morning start as we photograph one of Japan's most famous buildings, Himeji Castle, at sunrise.
 This castle is considered the most beautiful of Japan's original castles.

-After lunch, we have a long transit to Mount Koya (Koyasan), the center of Shingon Buddhism.
+We have a long transit this morning to Mount Koya (Koyasan), the center of Shingon Buddhism.
 We stay overnight at a temple lodging (shukubo) where you can get a taste of a monk's lifestyle.
 There is also the option to visit the Okunoin Temple cemetery as part of a night tour* run by one of Mt Koya's temples.